 On our tour, we visit the well-preserved Myndos Gate, where some of the dramatic events described by Arrian took place, reliving the hue of battle.
 We also go to the great crusader castle of St. Peter, built from the stones of Mausollos’s monumental tomb, and now housing a fantastic museum of underwater archaeology.
 One of its key exhibits is the tomb of a late 4th century Carian princess, rumoured to be queen Ada herself, the lady who had treated Alexander the Great with such kindness.

 Thus ends Part One our tour In the Footsteps of Alexander in Turkey.
 Like the tour itself, this post will be continued in due course.
 If you are tempted to engage with the life of one of history’s greatest characters in a lively and colourful way, you should consider joining us!
-You can also experience Alexander’s homeland on our tour of Macedonia, and engage more generally with the Ancient World on all our trips…
+You can also experience Alexander’s homeland on our tour of Macedonia, and engage more generally with the Ancient World on all of our escorted tours…